-Southern Food Junkie’s
+What Do Southern Food Junkie's Pumpkin Squares Taste Like?

 Nothing says fall like Pumpkin Spice.
 I have to be honest though, I am not a big fan of Pumpkin Spice, that is unless it combines cream cheese icing in a cake!
-Have you ever heard of a Pumpkin Roll?
-Well, I have taken that recipe and adapted it to make it slightly easier for those who are nervous about making it.
-This is my recipe for Pumpkin Squares!
+Have you ever heard of a Pumpkin Roll Cake?

-Growing up, every fall my mom would make the Pumpkin Rolls.
-Now they are not that hard to make but I feel as if some people are hesitant about making them.
-One night I had an idea pop in my head, why not bake the cake for a little longer and instead of making them into a roll, make them into squares.
-I hope this will ease the anxiety of making Pumpkins Rolls and you will give these Pumpkin Squares a try.
+One night I had an idea pop into my head, why not bake the cake for a little longer and instead of making them into a roll, make them into squares?
+I hope this will ease the anxiety of making pumpkin rolls and you will give these Pumpkin Squares a try.
 Also, check out this recipe for Blueberry-Banana Cream Pie!

 Ingredients